 - Gather all of your paperwork.
 Lenders will want pay stubs, tax returns, bank statements and more.
 You can streamline the process by compiling all documents that show your income and assets before you apply for financing.

 - Shop around.
 A local bank or credit union is a good place to start.
 But be sure to get quotes from several lenders, including online lenders, and compare them in detail.
 Never go with the first lender that’s willing to give you a loan.
+In addition to comparing APRs, fees and repayment terms, look for reliable lenders that have demonstrated experience and good customer satisfaction ratings.